Massachusetts Auto Dealer Bond— $25,000 — Class 2 Dealers Only

 Official Massachusetts Requirements

-"The person shall obtain a bond, or equivalent proof of financial responsibility, in the amount of $25,000 executed by a surety company authorized by the insurance department to transact business in the commonwealth."Massachusetts General Court • MGL Chapter 140, §59
+"The person shall obtain a bond, or equivalent proof of financial responsibility, in the amount of $25,000 executed by a surety company authorized by the insurance department to transact business in the commonwealth."Massachusetts General Court • MGL Chapter 140, Section 59

 Massachusetts issues dealer licenses at the local level in three classes.
-Only Class 2 dealers are required to post a $25,000 surety bond under MGL Chapter 140, §59.
+Only Class 2 dealers are required to post a $25,000 surety bond.
+Understanding your class before you apply saves time and money.
+Learn more about how surety bonds work and how they differ from insurance.

 Class 1 — New Vehicles